Bariatric Surgery: A Treatment for Diabetes?

 • Duration of Diabetes- The best chance for diabetes remission is in persons who have had diabetes for 6 years or less.
 Diabetes tends to become more difficult to treat and less responsive to bariatric surgery over time.

 • Weight- those with higher weights are more likely to see improvement in their diabetes after surgery than those with lower weights.
-A BMI of 44 or higher is associated with a greater chance for diabetes remission.
+A BMI of 44 or higher is associated with a greater chance of diabetes remission.

 • Glucose control: A controlled BG before surgery also is a better predictor of better glucose control after surgery.